Rethinking medical statistical inference

 In the traditional view, a variable is a quantity that changes between individuals in a sample, like age or blood pressure.
 A parameter, like the true population mean, is an unknown but fixed number that we try to estimate.

-- Parameters, however, are not fixed constants.
+Although a Bayesian treats variables the same (this is the data we observe), parameters however are not fixed constants.
 They are unknown quantities about which we have uncertainty.
 Therefore, a Bayesian treats a parameter as a random variable and represents our knowledge about it with a probability distribution.
 Our goal isn’t to estimate a single “true” value but to update our belief distribution about the parameter’s plausible values after seeing the data.

 Sampling variability

-Frequentist statistics defines sampling variability as the reason why an estimate (such as of a sample mean) differs between repeated samples from the same population.
+As the BJAEd article explains, frequentist statistics defines sampling variability as the reason why an estimate (such as of a sample mean) differs between repeated samples from the same population.
 It is seen as a source of imprecision or error that needs to be quantified.

-To a Bayesian this variability is not an error - rather it’s the engine of learning.
+To a Bayesian this variability is not an error - rather it’s the engine of “learning”.
 The information contained in our one specific sample (called the likelihood) is what allows us to update our initial beliefs.
-The process looks like this:

 So, while a frequentist uses sampling variability to describe the precision of an estimate over many hypothetical trials, a Bayesian uses the information from one sample to directly update their beliefs.